truenas/middleware/docs/userguide/index.rst

 * keep the Browsable to Network Clients box checked

-**NOTE:** be careful about unchecking the Browsable to Network Clients box.
+.. note:: be careful about unchecking the "Browsable to Network Clients" box.
 When this box is checked (the default), other users will see the names of every share that exists using Windows Explorer, but they will receive a permissions denied error message if they try to access someone else's share.
 If this box is unchecked, even the owner of the share won't see it or be able to create a drive mapping for the share in Windows Explorer.
 However, they can still access the share from the command line.
 Unchecking this option provides limited security and is not a substitute for proper permissions and password control.

 #.  **Configure the CIFS service in Services → CIFS** as follows: